-Although it took me a very long time to realise how unsustainable farming Australia's Paleozoic-age soils actually is, the revelation that most of Australia’s greenhouse emissions come either from land clearing or bushfires shows that perhaps directing pressure totally at the car and fossil fuel industries is wrong.
+Although it took me a decade to realise how unsustainable farming Australia’s Paleozoic-age soils actually is, the revelation that most of Australia’s greenhouse emissions come either from land clearing or bushfires shows that directing pressure exclusive towards the car and fossil fuel industries is wrong.
 Instead, we need to pressure for a large-scale revegetation of Australia’s farmland and a really radical transformation of southern Australia’s economy from farming-based to ecotourism-based.
 Under the likely disappearance of the winter rainfall zone and drying of the Murray and Murrumbidgee Rivers, Australia would have the following alternatives:

-- convert what was once relatively intensive farming to the type of low-intensity cattle rearing historically found in central and northern Australia
+- convert relatively intensive farming to the low-intensity cattle rearing historically found in central and northern Australia

-- do nothing and allow the area to become the same type of desert wasteland found in the interior of Western Australia
+- do nothing and permit the area to become the desert wasteland found in the interior of Western Australia

-In contrast, a genuine effort to revegetate southern Australia’s farmland would at least reduce the extent of species loss and, judging by what the Age said today, do a great deal to reduce Australia's greenhouse gas emissions.
-In my opinion, there is no limit to the extent to which we should revegetate southern Australia’s farms.
-Being invariably on extremely old soils severely deficient in phosphorus, nitrogen and trace elements, and often toxic in salt, they are suitable for agriculture only with the development of advanced machinery and fertilisation.
-Moreover, Australia’s Paleozoic-era soils are a strictly non-renewable resource quite different from the very young soils of Eurasia, the Americas, New Zealand or even East Africa.
-This means that, even with strictly organic methods, farming in Australia is not as sustainable as in those regions, especially when one factors in the carbon storage of native flora adapted to the poor soils.
+In contrast, a genuine effort to revegetate southern Australia’s farmland would at least reduce the extent of species loss and, potentially do a great deal to reduce Australia’s greenhouse gas emissions.
+In my opinion, requisite revegetation of southern Australia’s farms possesses no limit.
+Lying invariably upon extremely old soils severely deficient in phosphorus, nitrogen and trace elements, and often toxic in salt, they are suitable for agriculture only via advanced machinery and fertilisation.
+Moreover, Australia’s Paleozoic-era soils are a strictly non-renewable resource contrariwise to the very young soils of Eurasia, the Americas, New Zealand or even East Africa.
+Even with strictly organic methods, farming in Australia is less sustainable than in those regions, especially when one factors in the carbon storage of native flora adapted to the poor soils.

-More than that, the extreme efficiency and cheapness of Australian farming causes a situation where traditional cultures elsewhere in the world cannot survive.
-The suicidally low fertility rates in Eurasia, most of the Americas, and New Zealand are a reflection of the way traditional farming communities, even if culturally often flawed, have dissipated and been replaced by crowded, noisy cities whose effect is to create a radically materialist and self-centred culture quite unlike Australia’s spacious suburbs where families can quietly grow.
-Were Australia’s farmland revegetated, there would be tremendous opportunities to reverse this process and in doing so save ecologically critical land, especially in southwestern Western Australia where winter rainfall has declined by 40 percent compared to 1885 to 1967 averages.
+More than that, the extreme efficiency and cheapness of Australian farming squeezes out all traditional cultures elsewhere in the world.
+The suicidally low fertility rates in Eurasia, most of the Americas, and New Zealand reflect how traditional farming communities, even if culturally often flawed, have dissipated and been replaced by crowded, noisy cities whose effect is to create a radically materialist and self-centred culture quite unlike Australia’s spacious suburbs where families can quietly grow.
+Full revegetation of Australian farmland would also create vital opportunities to save ecologically critical land, especially in southwestern Western Australia where winter rainfall has declined by 40 percent compared to 1885 to 1967 averages.

 We should undoubtedly set a goal of all southern Australia’s farmland being revegetated merely as a precaution against likely rainfall declines.
 However, the problem is that the government, deprived of agricultural exports, may not have nearly enough money to pay by itself for such an immense long-term project – no matter how ecologically essential it is.